ericcornelissen/shescape/CONTRIBUTING.md

 ### Development Details

 Before you start making changes you should run `npm install`.
 This ensures your local development environment is setup and ready to go.

-We use [husky] to automatically install git hooks.
-Please enable it when contributing to this project.
-If you have npm installation scripts disabled, run `npm run prepare` after installing dependencies.
+Run `npm run setup` afterwards if you want to enable git hooks that automatically validate your changes.

 When making contributions, make sure your changes are [tested](#testing), [documented](#documentation), [well-formatted](#formatting-and-linting), and